blockbridge/blockbridge-kb/release/5.1/index.md

 monitor kernel development for activity related to NVMe support, network drivers, server platforms, and all block-layer bug fixes from upstream Linux.
 The bare-metal and cloud images include the blockbridge kernel built-in.
+Release 5.1.3 incorporates an important Kernel 5.4.21 Hotfix, adding the upstream kernel patch 6920cef (md/raid1: properly indicate failure when ending a failed write request).
+All Blockbridge 5.x series installs should upgrade.
+(Blockbridge 4.x installs are unaffected.)
 * **Centos 7.9:** The latest CentOS 7.9 release is now the base for all Blockbridge pre-built bare-metal and cloud images.
 * **AMD EPYC Naples & Rome:** With the 5.0 release, we began shipping